hujhax/austin-improv-wiki/You Can't Stay Here.md

 The cast of ten rotated through the four main character positions, with a different set of four each performance.

+*You Can't Stay Here* was nominated for a [[B. Iden Payne Awards|B. Iden Payne Award]] for Outstanding Improvised Production for 2015.

 ### Press Blurb
 From the initial show announcement: <blockquote>"It’s two a.m. in the big, bad city.
 The bars are closed, but the night is just beginning.
 Beware: Things are different when it gets this late.
 In this unscripted play, a group of friends will find out how"</blockquote>